 - 1. Polygon shapefiles reflecting the project area must be included.
-(Attachment Letter: A). - 2.
-A point shapefile that indicates the locations the project intends to serve must be included.
-(Attachment Letter: B). - 3.
+Any supporting files necessary to open the shapefile must also be attached.
+(Attachment Letter: A). - A point shapefile which identifies serviceable locations in the project area must be included.
+Any supporting files necessary to open the shapefile must also be attached.
+(Attachment Letter: B).
+The points in the shapefile should match the number of locations reported to be served on the application in Field 3c. - 3.
 Applicants that answered "Yes" to section I; field 15 should attach documentation that 100Mbps/100Mbps speeds are currently delivered to customers in other areas served by the applicant and that those speeds are advertised.
 (Attachment Letter: C). - 4.
-Applicants that answered "Noncontiguous" in Section II, Field 11 should provide a statement explaining the reasoning for including noncontiguous areas.
+Applicants that answered "Noncontiguous" in Section II, Field 10 should provide a statement explaining the reasoning for including noncontiguous areas.
 This should include an explanation regarding what natural connection the noncontiguous project areas have to each other.
 (Attachment Letter: D). - 5.
-Technical capability statement: Applicants/Service Providers must include a statement relating to their experience providing broadband, whether they currently provide broadband at the minimum 100Mbps/100Mbps speeds, and how the project will be resilient and sustainable in the long-term.
-This statement should also include the number of technical staff that will be dedicated to serving the project area once the project is complete, a description of how the service area will be maintained throughout the useful life of the facilities, and any other relevant technical expertise of the applicant.
-(Attachment Letter: E). - 6.
-Rate comparability details: Attach information demonstrating that the retail rates for the proposed service area are comparable to the applicant's rates outside the project area for the same speed tiers.
-Additionally, information regarding the terms and conditions of service must be provided.
-Specifically, a statement must be provided with the application detailing whether the plan involves data caps, throttling speeds after usage limits are reached, long-term contracts, early termination fees, or metered "pay-as-you-go" service.
-(Attachment Letter: F). - 7.
-A business plan for the proposed network: The business plan should include (1) details of the proposed project, (2) the expected useful life of the facilities to be built including a statement as to the technological components used, and, if applicable, which components may require more frequent repair or replacement, (3) a description of any risk factors or legal challenges that must be addressed prior to or during the project in question, such as local zoning, right of way, and permitting processes, and how the applicant intends to mitigate these risk factors or legal challenges, (4) a financial analysis for the project including cash flow projections for the project for a minimum of 5 years.
-Projections that do not reflect positive capitalization should include a written explanation as to how a project will be maintained over the life of the facilities.
-(Attachment Letter: G).
+Technical capability statement: Applicants/Service Providers must include a statement including: - a.
+A description of the applicant's experience providing broadband and whether they currently provide broadband at the minimum 100Mbps/100Mbps speeds. - b.
+The useful life of the facilities to be built and how the service area will be maintained throughout the useful life of the facilities. - c.
+How the project will be resilient and sustainable in the long-term.
+This statement should also include the number and skill level of technical staff that will be dedicated to serving the project area once the project is complete. - d.
+The expected useful life of the facilities to be built including a statement as to the technological components used, and, if applicable, which components may require more frequent repair or replacement, - e.
+A detailed description of the proposed network architecture including homes passed, fiber miles, and the specific technology to be used to provide service to end users. - f.
+Describe their technical capability to meet the requirement to provide a minimum 100/100 Mbps in all locations that receive grant funding, and their plans to meet the minimum statutory technical and speed requirements in place for the NBBP throughout the fifteen-year period.
+(Attachment Letter: E).